publicdocs/uscode/assets/md/titles/usc32/us/usc/t32/ch1/m__us_usc_t32_s107.md

     Amendment by [Pub.
 L. 103–337][/us/pl/103/337] effective Dec.
 1, 1994, except as otherwise provided, see [section 1691 of Pub.
 L. 103–337][/us/pl/103/337/s1691], set out as an Effective Date note under [section 10001 of Title 10][/us/usc/t10/s10001], Armed Forces.

- __Authorization of National Guard State Partnership Program__
+ __Department of Defense State Partnership Program__

 [Pub.
 L. 113–66, div.
 A, title XII, § 1205][/us/pl/113/66/s1205], Dec.
 26, 2013, [127 Stat.
-897][/us/stat/127/897], provided that:
+897][/us/stat/127/897], as amended by [Pub.
+L. 114–92, div.
+A, title XII, § 1203(a)][/us/pl/114/92/s1203/a]–(e), (g)–(i), Nov.
+25, 2015, [129 Stat.
+1037–1039][/us/stat/129/1037-1039], provided that:

 >     “(a) __Authority.—__

 >         “(1)  __In general__  __.—__

->         The Secretary of Defense, with the concurrence of the Secretary of State, is authorized to establish a program of exchanges of members of the National Guard of a State or territory and the military forces, or security forces or other government organizations whose primary functions include disaster response or emergency response, of a foreign country.
+>         The Secretary of Defense, with the concurrence of the Secretary of State, is authorized to establish a program of activities described in paragraph (2), to support the security cooperation objectives of the United States, between members of the National Guard of a State or territory and any of the following:

+>             “(A) The military forces of a foreign country.

+>             “(B) The security forces of a foreign country.

+>             “(C) Governmental organizations of a foreign country whose primary functions include disaster response or emergency response.

->         “(2)  __State partnership program__  __.—__
+>         “(2)  __State partnership__  __.—__

->         Each program established under this subsection shall be known as a ‘State Partnership Program’.
+>         Each program established under this subsection shall be known as a ‘State Partnership’.

 >     “(b)  __Limitation__  __.—__

->     An activity under a program established under subsection (a) that involves the security forces or other government organizations whose primary functions include disaster response or emergency response of a foreign country, or an activity that the Secretary of Defense determines is a matter within the core competencies of the National Guard of a State or territory, may be carried out only if the Secretary of Defense, with the concurrence of the Secretary of State, determines and notifies the appropriate congressional committees not less than 15 days before initiating such activity that the activity is in the national security interests of the United States.
+>     An activity with forces referred to in subsection (a)(1)(B) or organizations described in subsection (a)(1)(C) under a program established under subsection (a) may be carried out only if the Secretary of Defense, with the concurrence of the Secretary of State, determines and notifies the appropriate congressional committees not less than 15 days before initiating such activity that the activity is in the national security interests of the United States.

+>     “(c)  __Coordination of Activities__  __.—__

+>     The Chief of the National Guard Bureau shall designate a director for each State and territory to be responsible for the coordination of activities under a program established under subsection (a) for such State or territory and reporting on activities under the program.

->     “(c) __Regulations.—__
+>     “(d) __Regulations.—__

 >         “(1)  __In general__  __.—__